AgileVentures/av-static-website/source/blog_articles/2017-09-06-av-ecosystem-review-athletic-reps.html.markdown

 });
 ```

 Yes, that's it.
-Okay, must remember the pluralization on `module exports = ...` and that this is different from React's `export default <function>`.
+Okay, must remember the pluralization on `module.exports = ...` and that this is different from React's `export default <function>`.
 A quick update of the tests to something a little more meaningful, a check that things basically still work running the server locally against the old AV mentors instance and the pull request is in:

 [https://github.com/AgileVentures/project_greeter_bot/pull/23](https://github.com/AgileVentures/project_greeter_bot/pull/23)